USS Koelsch: 1970s

 Getting underway again on 26 April 1971 and returning to Newport on 11 May, Koelsch conducted special towed array sonar tests in Exuma Sounds in the Bahamas.
-The ship participated in two midshipmen training periods (17 June-18 July and 29 August-22 September) that involved underway periods of up to eight hours per day, three or four days per week.
-Participation in Squeeze Play exercises (19- 31 July) broke up the midshipmen training periods.
-The ship later participated in LantCorTEx evaluations (23 September-6 October), type training (18-29 October), and combined Canadian-United States exercises (1-16 November).
+The ship participated in two midshipmen training periods (17 June – 18 July and 29 August – 22 September) that involved underway periods of up to eight hours per day, three or four days per week.
+Participation in Squeeze Play exercises (19–31 July) broke up the midshipmen training periods.
+The ship later participated in LantCorTEx evaluations (23 September-6 October), type training (18–29 October), and combined Canadian-United States exercises (1–16 November).

 Following an upkeep period and type training in local waters, Koelsch got underway from Newport on 10 March 1972 for a six-week operation with the Spanish and Portuguese navies off the Iberian Peninsula.
 After conducting ASW operations with the Spanish Navy, the ship put into Rota, Spain, on 30 March for a six-day port visit.
-Koelsch conducted ASW operations with the Portuguese Navy followed by a three-day visit to Oporto, Portugal, and returned to Newport on 23 April.
-The ship got underway on 16 May for type training with other units of Destroyer Squadron (DesRon) 24, but found it necessary to moor at the Norfolk Naval Base (18-22 May) to conduct engineering repairs before completing the training and returning to Newport on 25 May.
+Koelsch conducted ASW operations with the Portuguese Navy followed by a three-day visit to Porto, Portugal, and returned to Newport on 23 April.
+The ship got underway on 16 May for type training with other units of Destroyer Squadron (DesRon) 24, but found it necessary to moor at the Norfolk Naval Base (18–22 May) to conduct engineering repairs before completing the training and returning to Newport on 25 May.